robbymeals/street-signs/1-Dead_Ends_and_Winding_Detours/linear.md

 _Linear_: involving lines in some way

 ### What it actually means:
-_Linear_ is the grandaddy of all Winding Roads.
+_Linear_ is the grandaddy of all Winding Detours.
 It is everywhere, and its actual meaning in any given context is often deceptively complex.
 You probably were pretty confident in your grasp of the concept of a _line_, and the general idea of _linearity_, since you first learned geometry.
 But